 There are two different types of equivalency factors.
 The first is the hydraulic capacity method which is based on the relative capacity of different meter sizes and meter types utilized to deliver water.
 These can also be based on the relative potential demands of different customers.
-Based on the characteristic hydraulic demands, a single family meter size of $\frac{3}{4}$ " is designated as the base for one SFE.
+Based on the characteristic hydraulic demands, a single family meter size of 3⁄4" is designated as the base for one SFE.
 The maximum flow rate of water through the meter in gallons per minute (gpm) becomes the unit of comparison.
 The maximum flow rate demanded by new customers is compared to the base demand in order to determine the equivalency ratio.
 For example, if the base single family residential customer requires 30 gpm and a commercial customer requires 200 gpm, the equivalency ratio equals 6.67 (200/30).
 The second method is the actual use equivalency factor, which is based on the relative average monthly water usage of CRW's customers.
-CRW uses the second method using actual use equivalency factors.